Joe Lutz: Baseball career

-Coach
+Coaching

 Following his major league career, Lutz coached high school baseball, football and basketball in Argyle, Iowa and Davenport, Iowa, where he led Davenport's baseball to a state championship, and was an athletic coach at Parsons College in Iowa.

 Lutz became the head coach of the Southern Illinois University baseball team, leading the Salukis to the 1968 College World Series, in which they lost the final game 4-3 in nine innings to the University of Southern California Trojans, after finishing the regular season with a 34-12 record.
 Lutz was selected as the National Coach of the Year in 1968 by the American Association of College Coaches.
 The following season, Lutz led the #1 nationally ranked Salukis to a 36-7 regular season record and the 1969 College World Series.
 Having played in the major leagues for Bill Veeck, Lutz adopted some of his flourishes, including female batgirls, giveaway contests for fans and skydivers landing on the pitching mound.
 Through the 1969 season, Lutz had coached the team to a 149-48 record (plus two ties) in four seasons as coach.

 The Cleveland Indians named Lutz as their first-base coach in 1971, after he had been coordinator of its minor league teams.
 He was on the team's coaching staff in 1972 and 1973.

 He was hired by the Hiroshima Carp in 1974 as a batting instructor.
 The following season, Lutz became the first foreigner to manage a team in Japanese professional baseball, when he was selected to manage the Carp.
 Hall of Fame pitcher Warren Spahn was hired to serve as the team's temporary pitching coach, after having worked together with Lutz on the Indians' coaching staff.
-As manager, Lutz had the team change the colors of its caps to red to represent the team's fighting spirit.
+As manager, Lutz had the team change the color of its caps to red to represent the team's fighting spirit.
 Lutz left the team after 15 games due to an umpiring dispute, but the Carp went on to win its first-ever Central League championship under replacement manager Takeshi Koba.

 Retirement

-Lutz had moved with his family to Sarasota, Florida in 1969 while he was part of the Cleveland Indians organization.
+Lutz moved with his family to Sarasota, Florida in 1969 while he was part of the Cleveland Indians organization.
 He spent 12 years as the executive director of the Boys Club in Sarasota, until he left in 1988 following concerns regarding the financial management of the organization.

 He died at age 83 on October 20, 2008, after years of declining health resulting from a stroke and diabetes.